daormar/debasher/doc/design_doc_resident.md

   also tells the reader that its peer (re)connected.

-**Also decided (2026-09-20)**: (B) the `CLOSE` envelope, sent by the writer when it has finished for good and handed by the reader to the brain thread in order, so that it is logged (point 3); (C) a closed port leaves the barrier's pending set, the reader of a closed port keeps reading and drops what follows (so the heartbeat needs no special case), and the "peer finished" fact is durable through the input log and the checkpoint's `closed_ports` (point 3), which replaces the marker file proposed before.
-The writer side of the reader-dies direction is moot (the writer never sees `EPIPE`); G5 and the messages already read but not yet logged are settled by point 3.
+**Also decided (2026-09-20)**: (B) the `CLOSE` envelope, sent by the writer when it has finished for good and handed by the reader to the brain thread in order, so that it is logged (section 3); (C) a closed port leaves the barrier's pending set, the reader of a closed port keeps reading and drops what follows (so the heartbeat needs no special case), and the "peer finished" fact is durable through the input log and the checkpoint's `closed_ports` (section 3), which replaces the marker file proposed before.
+The writer side of the reader-dies direction is moot (the writer never sees `EPIPE`); G5 and the messages already read but not yet logged are settled by section 3.
 What remains is a real crash-and-relaunch smoke test between two `FBPProcess` nodes under `debasher_exec`, and the chaos test of the Contract.

 ## 6. Loose ends to check before considering the design closed